From Jamaica, VT: Go 1/2 mi. E on

 The West River is also a favorite spot for many fishermen.
 The combination of deep slow running water and shallow fast ripples makes for some fine fishing.

-There are 41 tent/trailer sites and 18 lean-to sites that are spread out through the campground.
+There are 41 tent/RV sites and 18 lean-to sites that are spread out through the campground.
 Two rest rooms, complete with hot showers ($), are located in the campground.
 A picnic shelter and nature center are located near the picnic area and swimming hole.
 A hiking trail follows the West River and branches off toward Hamilton Falls.

 Nearby Things to Do: